Anzoteh96/extended-number/README.md

 - Since numbers wrap around (n is considered as 0), total ordering no longer makes sense.
 - The number a/b can still be an integer if b is relatively prime to n.
 - The fast exponentiation (a**b in python, a^b in LaTeX, pow(a, b) in C++) is possible without going over-memory.

+Status: It does seem like the answers are correct, but the fast exponentiation is not efficient enough if there are more than 20 digits.
+The bottleneck lies with multiplication of BigInt.